codership/galera/docs/source/galerastatusvariables.rst

 .. index::
    pair: Parameters; wsrep_apply_oool

-How often writeset was so slow to apply that writeset with higher seqno's were applied earlier.
-Values closer to 0 refer to a greater gap between slow and fast writesets.
+How often writeset was so slow to apply that write-set with higher seqno's were applied earlier.
+Values closer to 0 refer to a greater gap between slow and fast write-sets.

 .. rubric:: wsrep_apply_window